gndrmnn/nodepool/doc/source/configuration.rst

          Only used by the
          :value:`providers.[openshift].labels.type.pod` label type;
          specifies the amount of memory in MB to request for the pod.

+      .. attr:: python-path
+         :type: str
+         :default: /usr/bin/python2

+         The path of the default python interpreter.

 AWS EC2 Driver
 --------------